raulfdm/annotation-book/README.md

+# Deprecation Warning

+With the advance of new technologies like Notion, this project isn't needed anymore.
+Actually I migrate my Notebook to there and you can find the link of it [here](https://www.notion.so/raulmelo/Notebook-cc64649d23eb44d38914c616322f5c24).

+---

 # Personal Notebook Annotation

 > Personal online notebook to write down my studies, ideas, bug solutions and what else I want to :notebook: